Open Accessibility Menu

 Call the Experts for Drywall Repair in Rockwall, TX!

 Trust the team at Mr. Handyman of Rockwall with your Rockwall drywall repair needs.
 Our experts will fix the damage professionally and efficiently.
-Each of our technicians are highly experienced and have all the necessary skills to ensure you have a flawless wall free of damage from nail holes, cracks, dents and more.
+Each of our technicians is highly experienced and has all the necessary skills to ensure you have a flawless wall free of damage from nail holes, cracks, dents, and more.
 Don't waste time looking for a handyman near you in Rockwall, trust our experts instead.

 Give the house you love the best care possible by hiring our Rockwall drywall repair team today.
-To get started, we invite you to call our courteous customer service representatives at 972-627-4855.
+To get started, we invite you to call our courteous customer service representatives at.